 It’s become something of a tired old refrain to repeat and reframe this fact, usually followed by a riff on the diverse regionality of the country’s cuisine, the breadth of its flavour profile beyond that much-trotted ‘spicy, sour, sweet, salty’ metric, and something about David Thompson’s influence on Thai restaurants and British chefs in the city.

 Instead, let’s just get into it, and take a look at our favourite Thai food in the city, whether you’re looking for faithfully recreated, note-perfect food from the Kingdom or British takes on Thai cuisine using seasonal ingredients.
-Either way, it’s here, in our guide on where to find the best Thai food in London.
+Either way, it’s here, in our guide on where to find the best Thai food in London, and the best Thai restaurants in the city.

 Plaza Khao Gaeng, Tottenham Court Road